JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/WALKTHROUGH.md

 ### Application startup

 Axon configuration is created the first time it is used.
 The disadvantage of this is, that the application might benefit from a warm up.
 The advantage is, that this works for all CDI containers including Quarkus in native mode.
-Even if `@Observes @Initialized(ApplicationScope.class)` is Standard CDI and could be used to call a method on server start, Quarkus would run this e.g. in native mode during build.
+Even if `@Observes @Initialized(ApplicationScope.class)` is standardized in  CDI and could be used to call a method on server start, Quarkus would run this e.g. in native mode during build.
 For details see [Quarkus Application Initialization and Termination][QuarkusLivecycle].

 ## Connecting JTA Transactions to AxonFramework